How Trafigura lost $254 million on oil and gas hedges

 By contrast, Trafigura said it uses fair value accounting only on its hedging deals, inventories and certain other financial instruments.

-“We don’t take profit or loss on unrealized physical transactions.
-Traders are remunerated on their realized performance,” the Trafigura source said.
+“We don’t take profit or loss on unrealised physical transactions.
+Traders are remunerated on their realised performance,” the Trafigura source said.

-Officials and sources at other trading houses also said they were not booking unrealized profits from LNG hedges.
+Officials and sources at other trading houses also said they were not booking unrealised profits from LNG hedges.

 “Gunvor only mark-to-markets contracts in the active trading period,” a spokesman said, without specifying the timeframe.